Pascal-So/peg-solitaire/report/paper.typ

 == de Bruijn\'s $GF4$ Trick

 The algorithm described so far will, assuming that the bloom filter is not too small, terminate rather quickly in the average case.
-There are however starting locations where the search gets stuck in a cluster of adjacent false positives.
+There are however starting positions where the search gets stuck in a cluster of adjacent false positives.
 In those cases, the algorithm has to explore all of them before being able to conclude that they are in fact false positives.

+// todo: add some reference to the experiments section here for clusters and for "quickly in the average case"

-This is especially relevant if we want to provide a user interface where the player can interactively edit a starting location by adding and removing individual pegs, just like they might do on a real board.
+This is especially relevant if we want to provide a user interface where the player can interactively edit a starting position by adding and removing individual pegs, just like they might do on a real board.
 We want to show the user whether the current position is solvable, and update this information in real time.

 A significant optimisation would be possible by partitioning game positions into equivalence classes that are closed under moves.
 If we can then figure out that a given position is not in the same class as the end position, then we immediately know that the given position is unsolvable, since we can only ever reach positions that are in the same class as where we started.

 One possible mapping from game positions to equivalence classes was published by de Bruijn by making use of Galois fields @nicolaas_govert_de_bruijn_solitaire_1972, specifically $GF4$ (also denoted $bb(F)_4$).
-He defines two functions $A$ and $B$ that both map a position $P$ to $GF4$.
+He defines two functions
+$A$ and $B$ that both map a position $P$ to $GF4$.
 Since $GF4$ has four elements, this means that the pair $(A(P), B(P))$ can take on $4 times 4 = 16$ values.

 $
 A(P) = sum_((k,l) in P) p^(k + l),
 $

-where we say that $(k,l) in P$ if $k$ and $l$ are natural numbers and represent the coordinates of a peg present in position $P$ such that the center hole has coordinates (0, 0).
+where we say that $(k,l) in P$ if $k$ and $l$ are natural numbers that represent the coordinates of a peg present in position $P$ such that the center hole has coordinates (0, 0).

 Note that we follow de Bruijn's notation for the elements of $GF4$: $0, 1, p, q$, i.e., we use $p$ to denote one of the